medcipher/hacker-blog/README.md

-# 🚀 Hacker's Hideout - My Cybersecurity Journey

-Welcome to **Hacker's Hideout**, a personal blog dedicated to my journey in **cybersecurity, ethical hacking, and penetration testing**.
-This site is built using the **Minimal Mistakes Jekyll theme**, providing a clean and professional layout for sharing knowledge, projects, and research in the security world.

-## 🌐 About This Blog
-As I navigate the world of **offensive security, reverse engineering, and digital forensics**, this blog serves as my **public learning notebook**.
-Whether you're a beginner or an advanced hacker, you'll find valuable insights, practical guides, and in-depth technical breakdowns of security topics.
+🛡️ About Red Shield Academy

+Welcome to Red Shield Academy—your go-to resource for learning cybersecurity, ethical hacking, and penetration testing.
+Whether you’re a beginner looking to break into the field or an experienced professional sharpening your skills, this platform provides hands-on guidance, technical deep dives, and curated tools to help you succeed.

-### 🔍 What You’ll Find Here:
+🔍 What You’ll Find Here:
-- 🛠 **Cybersecurity Projects** – My personal hacking tools, scripts, and automation.
-- 📖 **CTF Write-ups** – Capture The Flag challenges and solutions.
-- 🔥 **Ethical Hacking Techniques** – Recon, exploitation, and post-exploitation methods.
-- 🏴‍☠️ **OSINT & Social Engineering** – Finding hidden information legally.
-- 🧠 **Learning Resources** – Book recommendations, tutorials, and tools I use.

-## 🏗️ Built With
-- **Jekyll Minimal Mistakes Theme** for a clean and responsive layout.
-- Hosted on **GitHub Pages** for easy deployment.
-- Custom **dark mode** UI for a hacker-friendly experience.
+✅ Practical Cybersecurity Training – Learn hacking techniques, OSINT, network security, and more.
+✅ Step-by-Step CTF Write-ups – Decode real-world security challenges and enhance your problem-solving skills.
+✅ Tech Reviews & Gear Guides – Find the best laptops, tools, and software for ethical hacking.
+✅ Open-Source Resources – Scripts, playbooks, and custom tools designed to streamline security workflows.

+🚀 Why Red Shield Academy?

+We focus on real-world application—helping you build skills, not just read theory.
+Through in-depth tutorials, research-backed methodologies, and expert insights, Red Shield Academy is designed to help anyone level up in cybersecurity.

+👥 Join the Community

+Stay connected by following our latest updates, discussions, and contributions.
+Let’s build a stronger, more secure digital world—together.

+🔗 Start Exploring Now! 🚀

 ## 🤝 Connect With Me
 If you're passionate about cybersecurity and hacking, let's connect!